 Step #4 Pick up trash and clutter before heading off to bed.

-When you start adding this to task to your evening routine you will be greeted with a neater home in the morning.
+I like to call this a room reset; it is a busy mom’s game-changer.
+When you start adding this to one task to your evening routine, you will be greeted with a neater home in the morning.
 That alone is worth the 6 minutes it takes to complete this task.

 Step #5 Do a load of laundry every single day.